hgeaydem/openshift-virt-labs/docs/workshop/content/welcome.md

 ## Lab Setup

-The entire lab should be run from within the hosted lab environment you are in now.
-The lab environment provides both a CLI with the tools you need (oc, virtctl) as well as access to the OpenShift console as a privileged user.
+The lab can almost entirely be run from within the hosted lab environment you are reading this from now, but there are some additional steps that we need to use a proxy server for, so the first task below is to set up some port forwarding from your local machine to the proxy server we've got setup in your dedicated environment.
+The lab environment that you're using now provides both a CLI with the tools you need (oc, virtctl) as well as access to the OpenShift console as a privileged user.
 Switching between the console and the CLI enviornment is easy.
 At the top middle of the lab guide you'll find a link to switch between the "**Terminal**" and the "**Console**".

 <img src="img/console-button.png"/>